Digitaliko/sendvelo/_bmad-output/marketing/07-CASE-STUDY-TEMPLATE.md

 ## The Solution

-### Finding SendVelo
+### Finding Thumbway

-[1 paragraph about how they discovered SendVelo:
+[1 paragraph about how they discovered Thumbway:
 - Where they found it (ChatGPT App Store, Google, referral, etc.)
 - What caught their attention
 - Why they decided to try it]